kumarrah2002/SocialMediaDatabase/README.md

 ## Acknowledgments

 This project is for Dr. Mohammed Kamruzzaman Sarker's class at the University of Hartford.
-Plagiarism from these Python files without references to the authors are not permitted and will not be tolerated.
+Plagiarism of any kind from these Python files are not permitted and will not be tolerated.